andrewharp/ComfyUI-EasyNodes/readme.md

         return torch.rand((1, height, width, 3))
     ```

-    If you run into problems with the auto-registration, you can try turning it off give ComfyUI your node mappings the regular way:
+    If you run into problems with the auto-registration, you can try turning it off and give ComfyUI your node mappings the regular way:
     <details>

     In `__init__.py`: